 - There is yet a 3rd option, which I will not address here, that generally is not in the taxpayers benefit, which is to claim the overpaid tax on schedule A. However, this does not result in the dollar-for-dollar credit that would be fair in this situation

 Option two as described above is the most common route taken, as most employers do not issue a W2C.
 You must wait until the end of the tax year & file a return with a section 1341 credit.
-This credit is computed based on the amount of tax you overpaid from previous years, which requires computation.
-This type of credit is also frequently audited, especially if the amounts are large, so you should have backup & working papers to support the computation.
+This credit is computed based on the amount of tax you overpaid from previous years.
+This type of credit is also frequently audited, especially if the amounts are large, so you should have backup & working papers to support the calculation.

 The credit is available for both federal and state.